xMAnton/ADPassword/README.md

       zmcontrol restart

 * If you want a custom password complexity rules, see: https://github.com/Zimbra-Community/ADPassword/wiki/Adding-a-password-policy-check
-* This extension may require you to open port 8443
+* Sometimes when the user clicks the change password option, Zimbra goes to a URL on port 8443.
+To fix: `zmprov mcf zimbraChangePasswordURL https://your-zimbra-server.com/h/changepass?skin=harmony`

 ## Support for Zentyal